Nhunsick/project_3/README.md

 ```
 # 2018 House of Representatives Election Forecasts

+## Overview
+While many people think of politics as a game of charisma and character the reality is that campaigns are run and won by strategy.
+That strategy can take many forms from strategic policy initiatives to lobbying the right people for donations, or in our case, figuring out how likely a candidate is to win an election.
+In this case, we are trying to specifically focus on the likeliness that a congressional candidate wins a given county.
+Now you may be asking what the importance of calculating the probability of a congressional candidate winning a county is due to the fact that it is not counties but congressional districts that define the outcome of an election.
+While it is true that districts are what define the outcomes of elections, there are many applications for county-level data in congressional politics.
+Its main use is that it can help candidates identify counties that they need to improve in by visiting more often.
+Or it can be used for ad targeting for an advertising firm, where you can help candidates specially target their ad spending money in areas it's needed most.

+By utilizing machine learning we can attempt to go beyond the fallible process of political polling to find the patterns behind the outcomes of congressional elections.
+By the end of this notebook, we will present multiple models to you that can accurately predict both the winner of a congressional contest that has already happened as well as accurately able to predict the margin of victory for that race.

 ## Business Proposition
 How well can we predict the outcome of the 2018 House of Representatives election?